 Stand out! (through your writing style, not through your topic)

 Make sure it matters (to you)!

-As with any story, this isn't a science!
-The long as the topic is important to you, we will see your enthusiasm on the page!
-Don't worry too much about what kind of topic you're "supposed" to talk about.
+You'll already be on the right track if you keep this thought experiment in mind.
+As long as the topic is important to you, we'll see your enthusiasm on the page!
+Don't worry too much about what kind of topic you're "supposed" to write about.